Help us match you with local pros in your area

 Look for an HVAC company that employs skilled technicians with the necessary licensure and training.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience in the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
 Reviewing feedback on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision as well.
-Choose a company with great reviews and reports of positive customer experiences.
+Choose a provider with great reviews and stories of positive customer experiences.

-It takes roughly one to three days to have an HVAC system installed or replaced.
-If you need just a furnace or a single air conditioning unit, this might take between half a day and two days.
-This timeline will be influenced by the size of your house, the accessibility of your system, and any issues your technician uncovers.
+It takes around one to three days to have an HVAC system installed or replaced.
+If you only need an air conditioning unit or a furnace, this can take anywhere from a few hours up to two days.
+This timeline will be affected by the size of your house, the accessibility of your system, and any issues your technician uncovers.

 There are several ways you can make your HVAC system more energy-efficient: